effanville/curve-data/README.md

 A small collection of classes for storing curve data, and allowing for curve data to be retrieved.

-The primary class to use is the `Curve` interface that allows for retrieving the volume distribution, and for retrieving the volume between two times using the `getVolume(start, end)` method.
+The primary class to use is the `Curve` interface that allows for retrieving the volume between two times using the `getVolume(start, end)` method.
 A further method to get normalised volume at a time from the volume between two other times, `getRelativeVolume(start, end, time)` is also provided.